Exercise Solutions

 2 4 5 6 7 8

-7) Extract first three characters from the input lines as shown below.
+7) Extract the first three characters from the input lines as shown below.
 Can you also use the head command for this purpose?
 If not, why not?

 $ printf 'apple\nbanana\ncherry\ndates\n' | cut -c-3